 Common Types of Heat-tolerant Grass in Texas

-Fortunately, you can choose from several heat tolerant varieties that will work in Texas and lessen the frequency of your lawn watering schedule in Houston.
+Fortunately, you can choose from several heat-tolerant grass varieties that will work in Texas and lessen the frequency of your lawn watering schedule in Houston.

 Consider the following types of grass for a drought-proof lawn.

 Bermuda grass is prized for its ability to withstand drought and cheerfully absorb the full sun.
 It also takes high traffic well, so if you love to hold family parties or host flag football games, this may be the lawn grass for you.
 Plus, it’s easy to care for as well as hard to kill.

 Do expect to mow your lawn frequently because it grows fast and tall.
 For Texas residents, the heat-tolerant Bermuda grass is an obvious, practical choice.

 This variety is known for its ability to survive and thrive with little or no water and in high heat.
 Zoysia grass is equally fond of sun and shade so that it will work well under and near your trees.
 Many homeowners enjoy the look and feel of the thick green carpet it provides.

 Some varieties of Zoysia grass are hardier than others.
 You can choose from several lawn grass types that are particularly drought-resistant, including El Toro, Empire, and Palisades.

 St. Augustine Grass

 This lawn grass type is another warm-climate favorite for drought-resistant turf.
 It provides a nice green lawn that can handle average foot traffic.
 St. Augustine grass does enjoy a little shade, so it’s great for lawns with at least a few trees.

-If you choose this type of drought-resistant grass in Texas, you will enjoy a green lawn during even during the dormant months.
+If you choose this type of drought-resistant lawn grass in Texas, you will enjoy a green lawn during even during the dormant months.

 Texas residents may well fall in love with buffalo grass.
-Named because buffalo did, in fact, graze on it, this grass is a natural choice for drought-resistant lawns.
+Named because buffalo did, in fact, graze on it, this lawn grass is a natural choice for drought-resistant lawns.

 Buffalo grass grows to about 4-6 inches tall but curls over to make it look shorter.
 As a result, you may choose to mow it rarely, if at all.
 It requires little water and fights off weeds and disease.